anaibol/awesome-serverless/README.md

 * [AWS Lambda in Action](https://www.manning.com/books/aws-lambda-in-action) An example-driven tutorial that teaches you how to build applications that use an event-driven approach on the back end.
 * [Serverless Applications with Node.js](https://www.manning.com/books/serverless-apps-with-node-and-claudiajs) A book that walks you through building serverless apps on AWS using Node.js and Claudia.js.
 * [Agile Development for Serverless Platforms](https://www.manning.com/books/agile-development-for-serverless-platforms) free eBook: how to apply Agile practices in fully serverless architectures.
-* [Azure Data Engineering](https://www.manning.com/books/azure-data-engineering) - This book teaches you to build high-capacity data analytics systems using Azure cloud services for storing, collecting, and analyzing data.
+* [Azure Data Engineering](https://www.manning.com/books/azure-data-engineering) - This book teaches you to build high-capacity data analytics systems using Azure cloud services for storing, collecting and analyzing data.
 * [Cloud Native Applications](https://www.manning.com/books/cloud-native-applications) free eBook: an introduction into the world of cloud computing and insights into what is possible with cloud services.
 * [Exploring Cloud Computing](https://www.manning.com/books/exploring-cloud-computing) free eBook: an introduction to the two most popular cloud providers, Amazon and Google, and insights to help you get started.
 * [Developing Serverless Applications - A Practical Introduction with Apache OpenWhisk](http://www.oreilly.com/programming/free/developing-serverless-applications.csp) free ebook focused on doing serverless with OpenWhisk.